funcionante/makerlab/_docs/specification/specifications.md

 need to be less restricted than what UA’s network allows.
 They want to take advantage of another DML networking service, which allows them to create a VLAN for the project, imposing less restrictions.
-Bob goes to scan with his phone a QR code existent in an ethernet cable nearby.
-Since this is the first time a team member does this, a new VLAN is assigned to the project and the port to which the cable connects to is automatically configured.
-Afterwards, Alice does the same thing with another cable nearby.
+Bob goes to scan with his phone a QR code existent in an ethernet socket nearby.
+Since this is the first time a team member does this, a new VLAN is assigned to the project and the port is automatically configured.
+Afterwards,
+Alice does the same thing with another port nearby.
 DML network engine automatically configures the port to belong to the correct VLAN that was previously created (implicitly) by Bob.
 Both Alice and Bob can now use the services they wanted.

 After porting their project from the RPi to the VM, the team no longer needs their RPi.
-They thus hand it to Mr. faythe, DML’s staff.
+They thus hand it to Mr. Faythe, DML’s staff.
 He scans the barcode existent in the device’s box with his own phone.
 The project is no longer in possession of the RPi, which is reflected in the project’s page.